An interview, not a survey.

 Director-level and C-suite

-Conversations at this level are part of the program where they sharpen the organizational picture, alongside the practitioner-tier interviews rather than instead of them.
+Conversations at this level are also part of the program: with engineering, product, or platform directors; with VPs and CTOs responsible for delivery performance; and with founders at organizations where these roles are not yet differentiated.
+They sharpen the organizational picture, alongside the practitioner-tier interviews rather than instead of them.

 You should consider volunteering if at least some of the following are true: